Canon EOS 7D Mark II

 The Canon EOS 7D Mark II is a professional digital single-lens reflex camera made by Canon.
 It was announced on September 15, 2014 with a suggested retail price of US$1,799.
 It features a 20.2 effective megapixel APS-C CMOS sensor, Full HD video recording at 60 fps, 10.0 frames per second continuous shooting, a 100% accuracy viewfinder that offers 1× magnification.
 It also features a 65-point auto-focus system, a built-in Speedlite transmitter and a new 150k RGB pixels + IR metering sensor.
 It was preceded by the Canon EOS 7D.

 The 7D Mark II was named the "Best Digital SLR Expert" in 2015 by the Technical Image Press Association.
-Also, the 7D Mark II won the Japanese 2015 Camera Grand Prix (カメラグランプリ) Camera of the Year award.
+Also, the 7D Mark II won the Japanese 2015 Camera Grand Prix Camera of the Year award.